 If you are unable to upload your file after compressing it, you will need to connect to a faster internet connection, or you can transfer your file to a computer with a wired connection and upload from there.
 For additional help with uploading, please see our troubleshooting uploads guide.

 Compressing a video in Windows Photos

-Windows 10 and 11 both include the free and very easy to use Microsoft Video Editor in the "Photos" app.
+Windows 10 and 11 both include the free and very easy to use Microsoft Video Editor in the "Photos Legacy" app.

-- To open this program, press the Windows button, type Photos, and hit Enter.
+- To open this program, press the Windows button, type Photos Legacy, and hit Enter.

-- Click "Video Editor" on the top left.
+- Click the elipses on the top left, and then "Video Editor".

 - Click "New video project".

 - Name your video, and then click "+ Add" to add the file you wish to compress.